Netflix/sureal/README.md

 ===================
 [![Build Status](https://travis-ci.org/Netflix/sureal.svg?branch=master)](https://travis-ci.org/Netflix/sureal)

 SUREAL is a toolbox developed by Netflix for recovering quality scores from noisy measurements obtained by subjective tests.
 Read [this](resource/doc/dcc17v3.pdf) paper for some background.
+SUREAL has been incorporated in the [VMAF](https://github.com/Netflix/vmaf) package as a submodule.

 ## Prerequisites & Installation